 SHARPE RATIO measures a fund's risk-adjusted returns, using its STANDARD DEVIATION.
 Unlike ALPHA, the SHARPE RATIO can be used to compare such returns in any fixed-income or equity category, not just those similar to the S&P (which is what ALPHA is typically based on).
 The higher the SHARPE RATIO, the better the find's returns, given its risk level.

 DURATION measures bond price volatility.
-It is a weighted-average term-to-maturity of the bond's cash flows; the 'weights' being the prsent value of each cash flow as a percentage of the bond's full price.
+It is a weighted-average term-to-maturity of the bond's cash flows; the 'weights' being the present value of each cash flow as a percentage of the bond's full price.